 - Conservatory (with Jesús Maria Sanromá, disciple of Artur Schnabel, and Alfred Cortot)

-- Graduate, Cleveland Institute of Music (with Vitya Vronsky Babin)
+- Bachelor's and master's degrees, Cleveland Institute of Music; studied with Vitya Vronsky Babin

 - Cleveland Institute of Music